 In essence, shrews can serve as your natural pest control for the garden.
 Most gardeners won’t touch the holes of shrews and will just leave them be.
 But in order to do that, you need to be able to tell them apart from those of voles.

 Shrews live in shallow tunnels, usually located under a rock or pavement in your garden.
 They dig tunnels similar to those of moles but are not destructive.
 You can tell them apart from other holes in the lawn thanks to their location (under a rock, block of pavement, big log etc.).
 Their small size and the fact that the holes will come in angle will help you deduct on the fact that you are observing a shrew hole.

 Do Mice Dig Holes in the Ground

 The house mouse – (Mus musculus) is highly unlikely to make holes in your garden.
 The same goes for rats.
 They will prefer to invade your house, for it will provide better conditions for them to live.
 The animals we talk about above are just not so accustomed to living near humans and will gladly stay outside on your lawn, avoiding your presence.
 However, mice and rats often take over the burrows of shrews and voles.
 Using their burrows and tunnels for nesting and moving around, and of course, attacking their underground storages.
 You may spot a house mouse in a garden hole, but this does not mean that it was the one that dug it in the first place.
 While searching on the internet you may see sources, claiming that mice dig holes in soil when in the wild.
-Yes, that is true but there are a lot of mouse species in the world, don’t assume that the text is for the same house mice that may roam your basement.
+Yes, that is true but there are a lot of mouse species in the world, like the field mouse, don’t assume that the text is for the same house mice that may roam your basement.

 Often, a neglected yard is the reason for rodent infestations of properties.
 That is why a key element from our mice and rat control services is to rodent-proof the property.
 This limits the access points of the vermin to inside your home, leaving them outside and vulnerable to predators and traps that you may set.